luvit/lit/README.md

 organization membership is stored under keys at `keys/$orgname.owners` in a newline delimited file of usernames.

 For full details read the source.
-The lib folder has a nice [internal README](./lib/README) to get you started.
+The libs folder has a nice [internal README](./libs/README) to get you started.

 [luvit]: https://github.com/luvit/luvit/
 [luvi]:https://github.com/luvit/luvi/